-I have a few tugs on the wire, then a huge yank, pulling more of the coil down into the tunnel.
-Perhaps if it sounds as if there were a struggle.
+I had a few tugs on the wire, then a huge yank, pulling more of the coil down into the tunnel.
 What was he thinking, at this point?
 That I was being attacked by ghosts?
 The living dead?
 The corpse of some ancient sorcerer?
-I had intentionally left me details vague, knowing that his own imagination would conjure something more detailed than I could describe.
+I had intentionally left my details vague, knowing that his imagination would conjure something more detailed than I could describe.

 “Carter—hurry!
-It’s no use—you must go—better one than two—the slab—” I trailed off, and let silence settle in for a moment.
+It’s no use—you must go—better one than two—the slab…” I trailed off, and let silence settle in for a moment.
 Then I said, “Nearly over now—don’t make it harder—cover up those damned steps and run for your life—you’re losing time— So long, Carter—won’t see you again.”
 Here the laughter got the best of me.
 I could no longer contain myself.
-With a manic tone, gasping fro breathe, I cried out, “Curse these hellish things—legions— My God!
+With a manic tone, gasping for breath, I cried out, “Curse these hellish things—legions— My God!
 Beat it!
 Beat it!
 Beat it!”

 To stifle my laughter, I dropped the phone and with the electric torch in front of me ran toward the far end of the tunnel.
 Faintly, I could hear him speaking into the phone, repeating “Warren, are you there”.
 He wasn’t leaving.
-I felt a tinge of regret.
+I felt a twinge of regret.
 This man had been my partner for seven years.
 He was not an evil man.
-He wasn’t deserving of this sort of depravity.
+He didn’t deserve this sort of depravity.
 He had seen bloodshed and death in the service of his country.
 He deserved better than this.

 “Warren?
 Warren, are you there?”